thacherT1D/webdevstuff/Agile_Project_Management/Q2_Project.desc.md

 ## Understand the technical requirements

-The technical requirements for your project are as follows.
+The general technical requirements for your project are as follows.

 - Have [valid](https://validator.w3.org/nu/), well-indented, and semantic HTML.
 - Have [valid](https://jigsaw.w3.org/css-validator/), well-indented, and minimally-specific CSS.
 - Have [linted](http://eslint.org/), readable, and concise JavaScript.

-### Client requirements
+The client-specific technical requirements for your project are as follows.

 - Use embedded media like fonts, images, audio, or video.
 - Use a front-end framework like Bootstrap, Foundation, or Materialize.
 - Respond to form input and/or user events.

-### Server requirements
+- Send HTTP requests to a RESTful HTTP server application.

+The server-specific technical requirements for your project are as follows.

+- Send HTTP responses back to a RESTful HTTP client application.
-- Store and retrieve a many-to-many relationship using a database-driven, RESTful HTTP server.
+- Store and retrieve a many-to-many relationship using a relational database.
 - Connect to at least one external web API via server-side HTTP requests.
 - Be deployed to a production environment.